-Working in partnership with St Helens Council, national Government (UKRI/BEIS), the Liverpool City Region Combined Authority, as well as international backers, Network Space has secured Glass Futures to St Helens and is on site delivering a global glass research and innovation centre, funded through an innovative public private sector partnership.
+Working in partnership with St Helens Council, national Government (UKRI/BEIS), the Liverpool City Region Combined Authority, as well as international backers, Network Space has secured Glass Futures to St Helens, delivering a global glass research and innovation centre, funded through an innovative public private sector partnership.

 Network Space conceived an innovative multi-partnered public private funding structure with St Helens Council entering a traditional head-lease arrangement (sublet to Glass Futures), with the head lease being sold to an institutional investor to generate funds to support delivery of the property.
 Grant funding was also secured direct from the Liverpool City Region Combined Authority.

 Network Space submitted a planning application and secured consent in June 21.
 The scheme was then marketed by property agent B8 Real Estate, on behalf of Network Space, as a forward funding investment opportunity.

 In December 2021, following a competitive process, the building was successfully sold to global investor Standard Life Investment Property Income Trust (Abrdn) by way of a Sale and Development Agreement and concluded a viable delivery strategy.
 The Fund was particularly attracted to the sustainability credentials of the project and its ambition to position St Helens at the forefront of future glass research and production.

 On behalf of the partnership, Network Space managed the £21million building contract and appointed Bowmer and Kirkland to deliver the principal construction works.
 The scheme started on site in January 2022, only two years after the delivery concept was first conceived, and completed in early 2023.